ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 characters, which means that the actual bit rate is higher than the number of bits in the event frame.
 Ten bits are transmitted on the link for each 8-bit byte.

 Each frame of the stream consists of two bytes.
-The first byte always contains an event code.
+The first byte is dedicated for transmitting [timing events](#event-processing), and always contains an [event code](#event-codes).
 The second byte can be configured for use in two different ways, as [distributed bus](#distributed-bus) bits or [synchronous data transmission](#synchronous-data).
 These will be explained in detail later.

-More details about the protocol will be documented separately.
+More details about the event stream protocol will be documented separately.

 ## Event Generator